 Digital Projects and Production Services

-The Digital Projects and Production Services Department provides systems and services that support the digital mission of Perkins and Bostock Libraries.
+The Digital Projects and Production Services Department provides web development and digitization services in support of the mission of Duke University Libraries.
 We collaborate widely to help Duke University realize its strategic goals and to establish Duke University Libraries as campus IT leaders.
-We also provide patron services in the area of digital reproduction, and leadership in the development of innovative technologies.
+We also provide oversight of the library's digital collections program, and leadership in the area of technology innovation.

 Our department combines the Digital Projects group, which consists of a team of web developers and a project coordinator, and the Digital Production Center, which performs high-quality digital captures of physical collections.
-Our staff members are skilled in the areas of application development, digital capture of physical materials and project coordination.
+Our staff members are skilled in the areas of application development, digital capture of physical materials, and project management.